PlanetLive/LinearA/axe/README.md

 <a href="/LinearA/img/Drawing-of-the-Arkalochori-axe-and-its-inscription-by-Giuliano-Merlatti.png"><img src="/LinearA/img/Drawing-of-the-Arkalochori-axe-and-its-inscription-by-Giuliano-Merlatti.png" style="width:100%;max-width:800px"></a>

-<h2>Her high notes (Column 1) and His lower notes (Column 2) - Mirror Beats</h2>
+<h2>Heaven and Earth Columns - Hers and His Mirror Beats</h2>

-Minoan priests were often married couples.
-Together, they practiced the art of signaling with mirrors and drums to support trade routes across continents.

-The Minoan signaling system seems to have used 1 to 3 main beats to invoke character in columns 1, 2 and 3 on the Arkalochori Axe mirror cipher.
-The first column was likely for sounds associated to heaven and the feminine (hill temples), the second column seems to be associated to earth and the masculine, the third column could have been invoked by 3 strong beats for special messages, like the 3 loud beats of the dreaded 13 Doom Beat that would have struck fear in the hearts of enemies.
+Minoan temples were often owned and operated by married couples.
+Together, they used signaling with mirrors and drums to support trade routes across continents.
+The Minoan signaling system seems to have used 3 main beats to invoke character in columns 1, 2 and 3 on the Arkalochori Axe, which was used to punt (relay) messeages between boats and land.

-Beat - Full second - Medium (Mother God Foundation) - Roll of two 1's on dice = 1
-Dot - A quick flash - Half a second or less following a beat Dash - 1.5 seconds - For counting 5 10 15 20 (not conveyed on Arkalochori Axe) = 5
-King 10 Beat - 3 second beats = 10
-Doom 13 Beat - 3 second beats (10) followed by 3 dots = 13

-Two Full Seconds = 7 (Father Earth God) - 2 full beats spanning 2 seconds
-Three Beats toghter = 10 (King and the law - 10 commandments) - 3 strong beats over 3 seconds

 **Lattice for Mirror Messages**

-Column 1 (Priestess): Higher heavenly scale 1 to 6.
-(Maybe 9 consonants)
+1 Beat - Priestess Column: Heavenly scale 1 to 6
-Column 2 (Priest): Early scale from 7 to 12 (Maybe 6 )
+2 Beats - Priest Column: Earthly scale from 7 to 12
-Column 3: Numbers 13, 14 and 15
+3 Beats - Announcment Column: Numbers 13, 14 and 15

-Let's assume there is one beat for the first column, two for the second, and three for the third.
-Each character's verticle position in the column can be conveyed by values 1 to 6.
-So a roll of two ones would be Heaven (as Hiro translated on the [Malia Stone](../hiro/#malia)).

-Mount Ida, the large central mountain on Crete, was covered with trees, hence the first 2 symbols I-DA stand for Heaven's Tree Branches.
-DA also appears to be the start of 4 musical scales, each containing 6 vowel sounds.
-This DA sound starts at 2, 8, 15 (with the scale continuing clockwise as a spiral), and lastly 21 (which reuses DA in the 2 position).<br>

 <div style="float:left; margin: 0 25px 15px 0; max-width:400px;">
 <a href="/LinearA/img/axe-closeup.png"><img src="/LinearA/img/axe-closeup.png" style="width:100%;max-width:200px"></a>